JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Uses Per Round represent the number of times some skill governed action can be preformed in a round.
 Taking firearms as an example, the faster the fire rate and easier it is to reload, the better it's Uses Per Round should be.
 A flint lock pistol should have a far slower Uses Per Round as compared to a modern pistol.

-If a character completely depletes their Uses Per Round for a combat round they can no longer use their combat roll for that combat round and are instead forced to dodge if they are being attacked.
+If a character completely depletes their Uses Per Round for a combat round they can no longer use their combat roll for that combat round and are instead forced to use an Evasion Roll if they are being attacked.

 Uses Per Round is calculated using the following equation: